 Cameras and Photogrammetry

-We recommend cameras with full, high-definition resolution of at least 1920 x 1080 pixels (Harvey_ et al._ 2010) and a capture rate of at least 30 frames per second (note some models of action cameras can overheat at high resolution e.g. 4K).
+We recommend cameras with full, high-definition resolution of at least 1920 x 1080 pixels (Harvey et al. 2010) and a capture rate of at least 30 frames per second (note some models of action cameras can overheat at high resolution e.g. 4K).
 Higher camera resolution will improve identification of fish, and the pixel selection required for measurement.
 Higher frame rates reduce blur on fast-moving species.
 To maintain stereo-calibrations, cameras must have video stabilisation disabled, and a fixed focal length can facilitate measurements both close to and far from the camera systems when correctly calibrated (Shortis, Harvey & Abdo 2009; Boutros, Shortis & Harvey 2015).
 The field of view should be standardised and chosen to limit distortion in the image (e.g. no more than a medium angle, ~95° H-FOV).
 When sampling demersal fish assemblages at typical maximum range (8 m) from the cameras, Boutros et al. (2015) suggested a separation < 500 mm will result in a decrease in the accuracy of measurements, with measurement precision being a function of 1/(camera separation).
 Cameras are fixed to a rigid base bar to preserve the stereo-calibration required to calculate accurate length and range measurements (Harvey & Shortis 1995, 1998; Shortis & Harvey 1998; Shortis et al. 2009; Boutros et al. 2015).
-The system pictured in Fig. 1 uses GoPro Hero 5 Black cameras, with camera housings separated by 700 mm with 7° convergence angle on a steel base bar, although 500 mm with a 5° convergence angle is also common.
+The system pictured in the left-hand side of Figure 1 uses GoPro Hero 5 Black cameras, with camera housings separated by 700 mm with 7° convergence angle on a steel base bar, although 500 mm with a 5° convergence angle is also common.

 Stereo-calibrations must be made both prior to and following a field campaign.
 Given the required tolerances involved with stereo-BRUV construction, we recommend seeking manufacture and calibration advice from recognised providers or adhering to strict specifications.
 Any changes in camera positioning (e.g. if a camera is dismounted during battery replacement) will disrupt the stereo-calibration, resulting in measurement error.
 For this reason, most “off-the-shelf” housings remain unsuitable for stereo-BRUVs.
 Figure 1h provides an example of a camera that is secured to the housing faceplate to ensure stability.
 Each housing and camera should be uniquely identified, ensuring the latter are only used on the system they are calibrated for.
 A flashing LED may be added to the end of the diode arm to aid synchronisation of imagery from the left and right cameras when submerged (Figure 1).